upbound/universal-crossplane/cluster/olm/README.md

 kubectl apply -f cluster/olm/test/subscription.yaml
 ```

-This will install your operator to `operators` namespace.
-You can watch `Subscription`
+This will install your operator to `upbound-system` namespace.
+You can watch
-and `InstallPlan` CRs in that namespace.
+`Subscription` and `ClusterServiceVersion` CRs in that namespace.